sonata-nfv/tng-communications-pilot/project/fsm/rp-fsm/README.md

-## Implementation
-This FSM was implemented in Python 3.4

 [![Join the chat at https://gitter.im/sonata-nfv/Lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sonata-nfv/Lobby)

 <p align="center"><img src="https://github.com/sonata-nfv/tng-communications-pilot/wiki/images/sonata-5gtango-logo-500px.png" /></p>

 # FSM
-This contains all the FSMs used by the communications pilot.
-They will be used to configure all the VNFs during the instantiation process.
+This folder contains all the FSMs used by the communications pilot.
+They were implemented in Python 3.4 and they will be used to configure all the VNFs during the instantiation process.

 ## Folder structure